 The Chester County Health Department investigates all probable and confirmed reports of COVID-19.
 The results of the investigation aid the Chester County Health Department in providing guidance to the individual(s) involved and to the school.
-A team at the Health Department has been designated to support schools investigations.

-Investigations are initiated within 24 hours of receipt on weekdays.
+Investigations are initiated within 24 to 48 hours of receipt on weekdays.
+The time to begin a case investigation is dependent upon the number of cases.
 The time necessary to complete an investigation varies based upon the uniqueness of the case.

-If the investigation involves a confirmed positive test result, the Chester County Health Department will provide the individual the following information verbally and in writing:
+If the investigation involves a probable or confirmed COVID-19 case, the Chester County Health Department will provide the individual the following information verbally and in writing: